-d) Cash Register/Point-of Sale (POS)/Credit Card Device
+d) Point-of Sale (POS)

-Check that cash register/POS/Credit card device is functioning properly and has the correct menu/keys for your service.
+Checking that the POS system (tablet, printer and credit card device) is functioning properly and has the correct menu and keys for your service.
 If not, call for a replacement prior to departure.

 - Verify all provisions are delivered and loaded on board. - Ensure that the Catering Vendor loads refrigerated items first with the frozen items next and the dry goods last. - Verify temperature of "test" item supplied by Catering Vendor and record on the "Temperature Monitoring Report" (NRPC 3513) or enter temperature into the Amtrak approved device adhering to guidelines listed on the monitoring report and all current FDA rules and regulations. - Monitor and recording refrigeration in accordance with the current FDA rules and regulations. - Record refrigeration temperature on the "Temperature Monitoring Report" (NPRC 3513) or on the Amtrak approved device following guidelines outlined on form and all FDA rules and regulations.